-As the Group has no significant interest-bearing assets and liabilities, the Group's operating cash flows are substantially independent of changes in market interest rates.
+As the Group has no significant interest-bearing assets and liabilities at variable rates, the Group's operating cash flows are substantially independent of changes in market interest rates.

 The Group's bank deposits and bank borrowings bear interests at fixed interest rates and therefore are subject to fair value interest rate risks.